Lady Charlotte Cadogan1

 F, #11447, d.
 8 February 1932

 Her married name became Bruce.
-As a result of her marriage, Constance Mary Beckett was styled as Baroness Aberdare of Duffryn on 25 February 1895.
+After her marriage, Constance Mary Beckett was styled as Baroness Aberdare of Duffryn on 25 February 1895.

 Children of Constance Mary Beckett and Major Henry Campbell Bruce, 2nd Baron Aberdare of Duffryn